Chem 2: S01 Quiz

 Organic compounds are indeed compounds made of one or more carbon atoms covalently bonded together.
 Additionally, these compounds also contain covalently bonded hydrogen atoms.
 This definition of organic compounds is widely accepted in the field of chemistry.
 Therefore, the statement "Organic Compounds are compounds made of 1 or more carbon atoms covalently bonded together that also contain covalently bonded H atoms" is true.

-A carbon-carbon bond
+2. A covalent bond is?

 Explanation